 What will I be learning?

-Within this diploma pathway you will study four subjects, one of which is Study Skills, including an Independent Academic Study unit.
-You will also study Biology and Chemistry and choose one other subject from either Maths or Physics.
+Depending on your subject choices you will attend college for four half-day sessions spread across four days.
+You will study four subjects, one of which is study skills, including an independent academic study unit.
+You will also study biology and chemistry and choose one other subject from either maths or physics.

 Why is this course for me?

 This course gives students a second chance and an opportunity to delve into subjects that they are interested in so that they can progress on to studying at degree level.

 It is designed for mature students who may have been out of education for some time.
 Students receive a high level of support and by the end of the course they will have progressed from level 2 learners to being university ready.

 There will be lectures, class discussions, small group work and individual research and you will be expected to attend all sessions.
 Some subjects will involve practical work.
 Your study skills sessions will help you understand how to learn more efficiently and produce your work professionally.

 All students are allocated a personal tutor to support them during the course and to advise on applications to higher education.
 Students receive personalised 1:1 reviews with their personal tutor on a weekly basis and we pride ourselves on the support we offer students.
 We have many comments from past students about how impressed they were with the level of support they received.

 You will be assessed by a mixture of methods: coursework, projects, examinations, assessed practicals (in science).
 This also gives students practice in the types of assessment they will be completing at university.